-The smartest thing to do is contact the insurer directly.
+To determine if a private insurance company will reimburse you, the smartest thing to do is contact the insurer directly.
 Check and verify coverage and note any limitations in the plan.
-Even when two patients are covered by the same company, one might have telehealth coverage and the other might not.
-Find out if there are any extra steps you need to take to provide telehealth that is covered under the plan.
+Even when the same company covers two patients, one might have telehealth coverage, and the other might not.
+Find out if there are any extra steps you need to take to provide covered telehealth under the plan.
 You may have to be pre-authorized or be on the insurer’s telehealth provider list.
 Some companies may require some form of proof that you have comprehensive knowledge of the state’s telehealth laws.
 You won’t know unless you ask.

 Make sure you keep detailed records of the call.
 Note the number you called, what department you reached, who you spoke to and what they said.
 If possible, get a call confirmation number.
 Hopefully, you won’t need to use this information, but it may come in handy if you find yourself fighting a denied claim.